Abhijith-2002/OOP-Lab/README.md

 The displayed value should change when a radio button is selected or unselected and the button is pressed.<a href="https://github.com/Abhijith-2002/OOP-Lab/blob/main/BitCalculator.java">Solution</a>

 3)Create a GUI with a Textbox for getting a count N value from user and a PRINT button.
 When clicking on "PRINT" button, pass the value of count N to two threads T1 and T2.
 T1 thread should print the string "Thrikkakara" for N times in console and T2 thread should print the string "Kochi" for N times in console.<a href="https://github.com/Abhijith-2002/OOP-Lab/blob/main/ThreadPrinterGUI.java">Solution</a>

+4)Create an class Compartment to represent a rail coach.
+Provide an abstract function notice in this class.

+public abstract String notice();

+Derive FirstClass, General classes from the compartment class with instance variables for tieke counts for each class and a method for booking of tickets as the user requirement and decrements the count of tickets accordingly.
+Override the notice function n each of these classes to print t se balance seats available to the specific type of compartmen

+Design a GUI fo reading user details in text fields, with buttons for booking, and cancellation.
+Also print balance seats available in the GUT using Label.<a href="https://github.com/Abhijith-2002/OOP-Lab/blob/main/CompartmentGUI.java">Solution</a>